kwohl/domino-api/README.md

 # Domino
-This is the Django REST API for Domino
+This is the Django REST API for Domino.
+Once you have the server running, please visit the repo for [Domino's front end application](https://github.com/kwohl/domino).

 ## How to run Domino